-Each RIG is expected to provide a written report to the Research Committee, due 8 weeks in advance of the Fall and Spring NARST Board Meetings.
 Each RIG will be provided time during the Board Meeting immediately following the Annual International Conference to present updates of actions or initiatives.

 RIG Funds and Administrative Sessions

 Funding is available from NARST to support the activities of established RIGs.
 RIGs may request funds to contribute to RIG activities such as guest speakers.
 See NARST budget posted on website for allocation amount for each RIG.
 In addition, RIGs may receive contributions and gifts.
 RIGs chairs will receive quarterly reports about the NARST annual allocation to the RIG and any additional the contributions and gifts to the RIG.